angielopes/purrfect-cats/README.md

 # Purrfect Cats

-CatManager is a Python-based application that simulates the management of both domestic and wild cats.
+Purrfect Cats is a Python-based application that simulates the management of both domestic and wild cats.
 Using Object-Oriented Programming (OOP) concepts, this project models various cat behaviors such as eating, playing, meowing, and sleeping.

 ## Features